The Proof of Work vs Proof of Stake: An In-Depth Discussion

 - Distributed Denial of Service

 For this attack, the hackers initiate multiple, fake requests.
 Consequently, they consume most or all of the network’s processing resources.
 The obvious result?
 The network server crashes!
-When this happens, every other node in the network is cut off from it.
+When it happens, every other node in the network is cut off from it.

 - 51% Attack